openmediavault/openmediavault-docs/development/coding_guideline.rst

          * be added to the hard disk objects if there exists additional hard
          * disk parameters (e.g. S.M.A.R.T. or AAM) that can be defined
          * individually per hard disk.
-         * @param data An array containing the following fields:
+         * @param array data An array containing the following fields:
          *   \em start The index where to start.
          *   \em limit The number of objects to process.
          *   \em sortfield The name of the column used to sort.
          *   \em sortdir The sort direction, ASC or DESC.
-         * @return An array containing the requested objects.
+         * @return array An array containing the requested objects.
 The field
          *   \em total contains the total number of objects, \em data contains
          *   the object array.
 An exception will be thrown in case of an error.
          */